zulip/zulip/docs/prod-install.md

 providing values for the mandatory settings, which are all found under the heading `### MANDATORY SETTINGS`.
 These settings include:

-- `EXTERNAL_HOST`: the user-accessible Zulip domain name for your Zulip installation (i.e., what users will type in their web browser).
+- `EXTERNAL_HOST`: the user-accessible domain name for your Zulip installation (i.e., what users will type in their web browser).
 This should of course match the DNS name you configured to point to your server and for which you configured SSL certificates.
-  If you plan to use multiple domains, add the others to `ALLOWED_HOSTS`.

 - `ZULIP_ADMINISTRATOR`: the email address of the person or team maintaining this installation and who will get support and error